EoRImaging/eppsilon/dictionary.md

 (e.g. 'dirty', 'model', 'res').
 For FHD the default is all available types, for RTS it is ['res'].

-**freq_ch_range**: Specifies what range of frequency channels to calculate the power spectra for.
-Default is all available channels (this is modified if the coarse_harm_width keyword is used).

-**freq_flags**: A list of frequency channels to flag in calculating the power spectrum.
-Errors will be generated if there are fewer than 3 unflagged frequencies.

-**freq_flag_name**: Only used if freq_flags is used.
-String to use in the output file names to identify the files with the frequency flagging applied.

 **uvf_input**: This is a flag (valid values are 0/1, default=0) indicating that the input cubes are uvf cubes, rather than image space cubes.
 This is only supported for FHD inputs and only works for single obsid cubes.
 This is used